 Kerala: Central, State Ministers spar over opening of Temples

-Thiruvananthapuram, June 09: As places of worship opened its doors to devotees in Kerala after an over two-and- half month long coronavirus induced lockdown, Minister of state for External Affairs, V Muraleedharan and Kerala Devaswom minister, Kadakampally Surendra sparred over the opening of temples.
+Thiruvananthapuram, June 09: As places of worship opened its doors to devotees in Kerala after an over two-and-half month-long coronavirus induced lockdown, Minister of state for External Affairs, V Muraleedharan and Kerala Devaswom minister, Kadakampally Surendra sparred over the opening of temples.

 Muraleedharan had in a Facebook post hit out at the left government saying, "your government is unable to even maintain social distancing in the state.